mids-w205-fund-of-data-eng/template-project-1/README.md

   * create new offers for hidden business opportunities you have found
   * etc.

-#### All Work MUST be done in the Google Cloud Platform

-In the past, some students have tried to do the work outside of the GCP, to avoid learning how to work in the cloud, using their desktop or other environments.
-Please do NOT do this!
-For one reason, it's cheating, which can subject a student to academic misconduct charges.
-Another reason is that this project is a great way to pick up some cloud skills, much needed in industry.

-#### The Majority of Work MUST be done using BigQuery SQL
+#### All Work MUST be done in the Google Cloud Platform (GCP) / The Majority of Work MUST be done using BigQuery SQL / Usage of Temporary Tables, Views, Pandas, Data Visualizations

-In the past, some students have pulled all of the data (or large parts of the data) down to their desktop (or another environment other than BigQuery) to avoid learning how to work with BigQuery.
-Please do NOT do this!
-For one reason, it's cheating, which can subject a student to academic misconduct charges.
-Another reason is that this project is a great way to pick up some big data SQL skills, much needed in industry.

-#### Temporary Tables and Views
+A couple of the goals of w205 are for students to learn how to work in a cloud environment (such as GCP) and how to use SQL against a big data data platform (such as Google BigQuery).
+In keeping with these goals, please do all of your work in GCP, and the majority of your analytics work using BigQuery SQL queries.

 You can make intermediate temporary tables or views in your own dataset in BigQuery as you like.
 Actually, this is a great way to work!
 These make data exploration much easier.
-It's much easier when you have made temporary tables or views with only clean data, filtered rows, filtered columns, new columns, summary data, etc.

-If you use intermediate temporary tables or views, you should include the SQL used to create these, along with a brief note mentioning that you used the temporary table or view.
+It's much easier when you have made temporary tables or views with only clean data, filtered rows, filtered columns, new columns, summary data, etc.  If you use intermediate temporary tables or views, you should include the SQL used to create these, along with a brief note mentioning that you used the temporary table or view.

-#### Pandas, Data Visualizations

-In the final Jupyter Notebook, the results of your BigQuery SQL will be read into Pandas, where you will use the skills you learned in the Python class to print formatted Pandas tables, simple data visualizations using Seaborn / Matplotlib, etc.

-You can use Pandas for simple transformations, but remember the bulk of work should be done using Google BigQuery SQL.
+In the final Jupyter Notebook, the results of your BigQuery SQL will be read into Pandas, where you will use the skills you learned in the Python class to print formatted Pandas tables, simple data visualizations using Seaborn / Matplotlib, etc.  You can use Pandas for simple transformations, but please remember the bulk of work should be done using Google BigQuery SQL.

 #### GitHub Procedures